continuouspipe/dockerfiles/nginx-reverse-proxy/README.md

 ## About

-This is a Docker image for using Nginx as a reverse proxy
+This is a Docker image for using Nginx as a reverse proxy.

 ## How to use